Hancock-Build/scheduled-content-block/readme.txt

 4. Use the plugin settings to change who can view the block outside of its set schedule and integrate with the Breeze cache plugin.

 == Changelog ==

+= 1.1.0 =
+* Add an email address field to the Jetpack CRM signature form and send a full copy of the signed quote (including signature, signing timestamp, quote ID, and quote URL) to the client automatically.

 = 1.0.2 =
 * Prevent scheduling a stop time earlier than the start time and treat invalid ranges as hidden on the frontend.